-- 4. Attach the mounting foot of the new GenMAAX to its engine mount.
-Some shimming may be necessary to ensure that the alternator is securely mounted within the engine mount.
-If your alternator is a dual foot style, use care when tightening the alternator in place that the two mounting ears are not compressed.
-The rear bushing is designed to slide to tighten the mount. - 5.
-Once in place, inspect to ensure that the alternator pulley is properly aligned with the engine pulley.
-If your belt configuration includes the pulley for the water pump, make sure that all three pulleys are properly aligned.
-Some shimming or modification to the alternator mount may be required to assure proper alignment. - 6.
-Connect the output cable (see cable sizing recommendations below) ground, field wire, stator (tach) wire if needed and other necessary wiring.
-Connect alternator to regulator wiring harness as indicated in wiring diagram included the alternator's positive and ground cables should be sized according to the chart on Page 3. - 7.
-If a new regulator is being installed along with the alternator, complete its wiring installation according to the instructions included with your regulator.
+- 6. Connect the output cable (see cable sizing recommendations below) ground, field wire, stator (tach) wire if needed and other necessary wiring.
+Connect alternator to regulator wiring harness as indicated in wiring diagram included.
+The alternator's positive and ground cables should be sized according to the chart below. - If a new regulator is being installed along with the alternator, complete its wiring installation according to the instructions included with your regulator.

-Additional Installation Information Sizing Battery Cables
+Sizing Battery Cables

 The addition of a high-output alternator to your charging system may make it necessary to increase the size of your battery cables to increase the system's amperage carrying capacity.
 To determine the proper cable size, consider BOTH cable length and alternator capacity.
 Both positive and negative wire runs must be included in your computation.

 In other words, when determining battery cable size, we need to consider the "round trip" distance.
 Wire size may be calculated with the formula CM=K x I x LE (whereas CM represents the circular mil area of the conductor, K represents the mil-foot resistance of copper, I represents current, and L represents the length, in feet, of the round-trip cable run and E represents voltage drop in volts).
-When using this equation, a K constant of 10.75 indicates copper's mil-foot resistance and voltage drop should be calculated at 3% (the standard for critical functions affecting the safety of vessel passengers.
+When using this equation, a K constant of 10.75 indicates copper's mil-foot resistance and voltage drop should be calculated at 3% (the standard for critical functions affecting the safety of vessel passengers).

 In most cases, it may be much simpler to use the following chart as your guideline: